 You'll usually need a work-related reference and a personal one.
 Make sure you check with people first that they’re happy to provide one.

 You should include the person's:

 - relationship to you

 - contact details

-If you do not have any work experience or do not want to use your last employer, you can ask other people to give a reference, including:
+You may not have any work experience, or may not want to use your last employer.
+You can ask other people to give a reference, such as:

 - an older employer

 - a teacher or college tutor who knows you well